gkonstantinoudis/TutorialExcess/README.md

 * The folder archive contains the older temperature version

 If you select not to follow the steps in the R-files to download the data, download the folders from [here](https://imperialcollegelondon.box.com/s/5di16s2ybnpfcltnfcl5en2rom5fj5vd), unzip and put them in your working directory.

-Note: The 2 temperature files differ based on the updated regulations of ERA-5 with respect to size of files to be downloaded.
-The 01-02_1_RetrieveTemperature.R file is with the older regulations, thus people were allowed to download a file ~8Gb.
-The 01-02_2_RetrieveTemperature.R corresponds to the regulation as of 28.02.2023, thus one needs to download multiple files and bring them together.
-Users running the code from scratch after 28.02.2023 are suggested NOT TO RUN the 01-02_1_RetrieveTemperature.R file.